swift-bitcoin/swift-bitcoin/README.md

 swift run bcnode --help
 ```

-Refer to this [Building](https://swiftbitcoin.org/docs/documentation/bitcoin/building) documentation article to learn how to produce a release build on multiple platforms.
+See [Building](https://swiftbitcoin.org/docs/documentation/bitcoin/building) to learn how to generate a release build on multiple platforms.

-## Technologies
+## Technology stack

 Many of the latest features from the extended Swift Language ecosystem are leveraged by Swift Bitcoin to keep usability, performance and reliability at the highest possible level.